 Pensacola is a city at the very western edge of the Florida panhandle known for its beautiful white sand beaches.
 Taking its name from a Native American group that lived in the area and was founded in 1559 by the Spanish, Pensacola refers to itself as America’s First Settlement.
-(St. Augustine, Florida, is considered the oldest continuously occupied settlement in the continental United States, founded in 1565).
 It’s a 3-hour drive from New Orleans and 6.5-hours from Orlando.

-Pensacola offers a wide variety of activities, from downtown bars and restaurants to outdoor camping and hiking opportunities and, of course, its famous beaches.
+Pensacola offers a wide variety of activities, from downtown bars and restaurants in Pensacola to outdoor camping and hiking opportunities.
+And, of course, its famous beaches.

-Crabs on the Beach is a restaurant offering a variety of crab dishes, including Alaskan snow crab and its signature Fiery Balls of Crab, which include snow crabs and cream cheese coated in Japanese bread crumbs and fried.
+Crabs on the Beach is a seafood restaurant in Pensacola offering a variety of crab dishes, including Alaskan snow crab and its signature Fiery Balls of Crab, which include snow crabs and cream cheese coated in Japanese bread crumbs and fried.

 Children can play on the nearby beach while their families dine, and everyone can enjoy the restaurant’s hermit crab races.